0cyris/Saga/README.md

 Saga is a lore system for deciding what belongs in the story **now**: what is true, what is hidden, who knows what, and what has changed in this chat.

 The current state of development is **alpha-release**.
 Bundled loredecks include Harry Potter, Jujutsu Kaisen, LOTR, My Hero Academia, and Star Wars.
-The built-in Loredeck Creator is functional, and lightly tested, but set your expectations for 'alpha'.
+The built-in Loredeck Creator is functional, and loredeck imports are working, but set your expectations for 'alpha'.
 Stability is being improved with testing, and user feedback is highly valued.

 ## Contents